Your Genomic Inheritance

 As noted above, the term for the total set of innate talents that come down to you by orthogenetic transfer is the endowment.
 Celestics uses a customized full-circle model of the constellations on the ecliptic plane (orbital path of the earth), the Rimsite.
 This is an astronomically precise display of star positions measured by ecliptic longitude, whether or not they are exactly on the ecliptic rim.
 The positions of the stars offside the rim have been determined by close examination of their latitude and declination.
 The Rimsite is an astronomical tool, not an astrological schema.
 It adds to the carefully plotted star positions a set of graphics illustrating the mythological figures associated with those patterns.
 The mythological material is, of course, not strictly astronomical.

 The mythological imagery is, of course, not strictly astronomical.
 It belongs to the genre of sidereal mythology.
 The manner of depicting the mythic imagery of the real-sky zodiac is not definitive as the various figures can be envisioned in different ways.
 Celestics draws on the field of world-wide, cross-cultural comparative mythology to develop the mythological material of the constellations, called the Inventory.
 The endowment of each individual comprises the same 16 factors, which are also strictly astronomical: a star (the sun), the home planet (earth), the satellite of the home planet (moon), the lunar nodes, the lunar apsides, the inner planets Venus and Mercury, the outer planets, mars, Jupiter, and Saturn, the outermost planets, Uranus, Neptune, and Pluto, and the anomalous cometoid or planetoid, Chiron.
-(Ascendent and Midheaven are included but that involves other technical issues.)
+(Ascendant and Midheaven are included but that involves other technical issues.)

 The custom software for Celestics, StarBase, generates a graphic display of the endowment (seen above) by projecting these 16 factors into the real-sky environment.
 Note that the manifold includes the earth.
 This display is called the manifold because it does not merely include planets, but also a star, a lunar satellite, and four features of astrophysical structure, the nodes and apsides of the moon — hence, a manifold of factors.
 To my knowledge, other astrological formats do not include the lunar apsides.

 Celestics is a discipline that involves decryption.
-The celestician reads the register of the manifold — Venus in a constellation, Uranus in another, apogee here, perigee there, etc — as encrypted lines of genomic inheritance.
+The Celestician reads the register of the manifold — Venus in a constellation, Uranus in another, apogee here, perigee there, etc — as encrypted lines of genomic inheritance.
 For instance, Jupiter in the constellation of Virgo (renamed the Virgin in Celestics, to distinguish it from the astrological sign) is a packet of encrypted information, called a lode.
 The manifold shows Jupiter at the knees of the Virgin.
 This detail is astronomically exact — no astronomer would argue with that — but also mythographically exact.
 The task of the Celestician is to decrypt or decode what this detail signifies regarding the innate talent, intellectual potential, creative drive, artistic or visionary gift, or moral imperative inherited orthogenetically by the individual born on the day indicated.
 This inheritance comes generically from the species genome, but selectively from other individuals in the past with proven records of exceptional achievement, transcendent outlook, and works of genius.
 These individuals are called exemplars.

-The encrypted information in this section of the manifold of Vincent Van Gogh, reading counterclockwise: Earth in the Virgin, at the grail cup – lunar perigee at the knees of the Virgin – Moon, south lunar node, and Jupiter in the Snaketamer (Ophiuchus) close to the galactic center – Chiron in the Archer at Nunki, the star marking the vane of the arrow and drawing hand.
+The encrypted information in this section of the manifold of Vincent Van Gogh, reading counter-clockwise: Earth in the Virgin, at the grail cup – lunar perigee at the knees of the Virgin – Moon, south lunar node, and Jupiter in the Snaketamer (Ophiuchus) close to the galactic center – Chiron in the Archer at Nunki, the star marking the vane of the arrow and drawing hand.

 Note how these features of the encoded data are astronomically precise, but, as well, they are figuratively precise according to the rendering of the graphics of the great constellational images (zodiac: circle or cycle of animations, not animals).
 The match details in the figures associated imaginatively with the observable star patterns.
 Note also the name changes in use to distinguish astrological signs from constellations.